 Residents are expected to maintain and leave the residence at checkout in the same condition of repair as it was when they checked in, normal wear and tear excepted.

 Students will be charged for any damage to rooms and public areas of campus residences, which results from misconduct or misuse.
 Charges for damages for which responsibility cannot be determined will be prorated among the residents of a residence hall or living unit.
 In order to control the quality of the craftsmanship in campus living areas, students may not make repairs to avoid damage charges.
-Residents should report needed repairs in the student housing portal, to the Office of Housing and Residential Experience, or to the building’s residential staff members.
+Residents should report needed repairs in the student housing portal or to the Office of Housing and Residential Experience.
 The University will make all needed repairs and do all redecorating, including painting, at its discretion.
 Authorized University personnel may enter at any reasonable time, or in emergencies, to inspect and repair property and equipment or to investigate allegations of policy violations.

 The common areas of suites, apartments, and lodges are intended as joint living space for the residents.
 Furnishings in these rooms may not be moved to individual bedrooms.

 Damage, Collective Damage, and Liability

 The University is not responsible for personal property and is not liable for damages to student property caused by vandalism, mischief, or other students’ negligence.
 The University is not liable for damages caused by electrical or mechanical failures or difficulties, or broken water pipes, unless, after being notified, the University fails to take reasonable means to correct the failure or difficulty.
 Students are strongly encouraged to arrange for insurance coverage for all valuables and belongings they bring to campus.
 Students should check the provisions of parent/guardian homeowners/renters insurance and/or consider obtaining personal coverage.
 (See Loss of Property/Insurance Coverage .)